terascope/standard-assets/docs/operations/add_short_id.md

 # add_short_id

-The `add_shore_id` processor adds a unique short id to a [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md).
-Useful for when a full UUID is overkill.
+The `add_short_id` processor adds a unique short id to a [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md).
+Useful for when a UUID is overkill.

 ## Usage